 If you want to buy the product, you can buy the product.
 The only challenge is you can’t get it delivered quickly.

-Marketing Technology – Overall, the least technologically sophisticated of the three sites.
+Marketing Technology – Overall, the least technologically sophisticated of the 3 sites.
 Not that surprising.

 For Diageo, this won’t be their main online sales channel.
 This’ll be a small addition to the Bundaberg business, so won’t get the same level of resource or investment.
 We’d be most interested in seeing if they actually do anything with the analytics and tracking they have.

-What we took from this brief e-Commerce alcohol sales experience how similar the journey to buy booze online was, no matter where you tried to buy it.
-The actual process was remarkably similar.
+What we took from this brief e-Commerce alcohol sales experience, is how similar the journey to buy booze online was.
+No matter where you tried to buy it, the process followed almost exactly the same steps.

 That’s not a bad thing.